darklife/darkriscv/README.md

 implementations, the *DarkRISCV* has lots of impressive features:

 - implements most of the RISC-V RV32E instruction set
-- implements most of the RISC-V RV32I instruction set (missing csr*, e* and fence*)
+- implements most of the RISC-V RV32I instruction set
+- optional CSRs for interrupts and debug
 - works up to 250MHz in a ultrascale ku040 (400MHz w/ overclock!)
 - up to 100MHz in a cheap spartan-6, fits in small spartan-3E such as XC3S100E!
-- can sustain 1 clock per instruction most of time (typically 71% of time)
+- can sustain 1 clock per instruction most of time (typically 70% of time)
 - flexible harvard architecture (easy to integrate a cache controller, bus bridges, etc)
 - works fine in a real xilinx (spartan-3, spartan-6, spartan-7, artix-7, kintex-7 and kintex ultrascale)
 - works fine with some real altera and lattice FPGAs
-- works fine with gcc 9.0.0 for RISC-V (no patches required!)
+- works fine with gcc 9.0.0 and above for RISC-V (no patches required!)
 - uses between 850-1500LUTs (core only with LUT6 technology, depending of enabled features and optimizations)
 - optional RV32E support (works better with LUT4 FPGAs)
 - optional 16x16-bit MAC instruction (for digital signal processing)
 - optional coarse-grained multi-threading (MT)
 - no interlock between pipeline stages!
+- optional interrupt handled on machine level
+- optional breakpoints handled on supervisor level
+- optional instruction and data caches
+- optional harvard to von neumann bridge
+- optional SDRAM controller (from kianRiscV project)
+- optional support for big-endian
 - BSD license: can be used anywhere with no restrictions!

 Some extra features are planned for the future or under development:

-- interrupt controller (under tests)
-- cache controller (under tests)
-- gpio and timer (under tests)
-- sdram controller w/ data scrambler
-- branch predictor (under tests)
 - ethernet controller (GbE)
 - multi-processing (SMP)
 - network on chip (NoC)
 - rv64i support (not so easy as it appears...)
 - dynamic bus sizing and big-endian support
 - user/supervisor modes
-- debug support
 - misaligned memory access
 - bridge for 8/16/32-bit buses